 If handled well, your employees will realize how their activities fit into the chain of events/actions that form the overall product that helps to meet customer’s needs.

-This gives them a sense of purpose, improves their morale, and gives them the needed drive to carry out their tasks the best way possible.
+This gives them a sense of purpose, improves their morale, and gives them the needed drive to carry out their tasks in the best way possible.
+Contrary to ‘The Myth of the Lowest Price Tag,’ investing in quality tools and resources for your team can actually lead to long-term savings and elevated productivity levels.

 3. Give them some time off